gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 show the line: ipvar HOME_NET 172.16.14.0/24

-### Installation
+### Configuration

-Firstly, I executed the `sudo nano /etc/snort/snort.conf` command to open the Snort configuration file to edit it.
+Firstly, I ran `sudo nano /etc/snort/snort.conf` to open the Snort configuration file to edit it.
 From there, I changed `ipvar HOME_NET any` to `ipvar HOME_NET 172.16.14.0/24`.

+## Step 4: Verify Network Interface and IP

+After configuring `HOME_NET`, the next step was to identify the active network interface, assigned IP address, and subnet information.
+This information was required to; specify the correct interface for Snort, correctly configure `HOME_NET` and target the Ubuntu VM from the Windows VM.

+### Screenshots needed

+02-ubuntu-ip-interface.png

+Ubuntu terminal showing ip a with interface and IP

+### Verification

+I began by ran `ip a` to display the IP addresses and status of all network interfaces on the Ubuntu server.